Jeetpal1/Pokedex/README.md

 <h3>Look at the Final Deployed Website:  https://jeetpal-pokedex.web.app/</h3>
 Click the above link to the website

-Note: You can enter any Pokemon's name to know more about it.
+Note:- You can enter any Pokemon's name to know more about it.

 Some pics of the final app:
 ![image](https://user-images.githubusercontent.com/70360391/183052453-15ebe5d5-8aa3-4944-88a4-de76a963dfc7.png)